oengusio/oengusio/README.md

 On PostgreSQL, create a database named `oengus`

 Fill the following fields and add them to your environment variables (can be done locally with your favourite IDE).
 For Discord/Twitch/Twitter, only one of them is required so you can login.
-We recommend using [Discord](https://github.com/SinisterRectus/Discordia/wiki/Setting-up-a-Discord-application) since it's the easiest to setup
+We recommend using [Discord](https://github.com/SinisterRectus/Discordia/wiki/Setting-up-a-Discord-application) since it's the easiest to setup.

+The redirect urls for this are:
+- Login: \[base_url]/login/discord
+- Sync: \[base_url]/user/settings/sync/discord

 ```
 JWT_SECRET=<random string>;